bilgino/angularforddd/README.md

 };
 ```

-The data mapper pattern is used in the repository service to elaborate the appropriate model schema.
+The data mapper pattern is used in the repository service to assemble the appropriate model schema.

 **» Structural Mapper Pattern**<br/>